sciencemesh/efss-deployment-sample/cesnet-owncloud-qa/README.md

 The file `Makefile.diff` is intended to integrate the changes in the OC's [Science mesh app Makefile](https://github.com/pondersource/oc-sciencemesh/blob/main/Makefile) necessary for the docker build described above.

 ## Values for Helm
-The file `values.yaml` you can find pecific [values](https://github.com/owncloud-docker/helm-charts/blob/main/charts/owncloud/README.md) for ownCloud Helm chart.
+The file `values.yaml` specifies the [values](https://github.com/owncloud-docker/helm-charts/blob/main/charts/owncloud/README.md) for ownCloud Helm chart.